yamone17/DevOps_Team8/UseCase/UseCase12.md

 The data analytic will be able to make better marketing strategies in Organize Countries by Largest Population to Smallest based on the data acquired.
 MAIN SUCCESS SCENARIO
 The system selects the dataset with population statistics for Organize Countries by Largest Population to Smallest.
-The system print out queries population statistics for cities within the specified country.
+The system displays queries population statistics for cities within the specified country.
 The data analyst analyzes the fetches data to find market possibilities and calculate population growth changes
 ## EXTENSIONS
 None.